 One of these men is Jeff Bezos.
 His belief in business being “driven by data” has clearly worked well for him.
 As Schreier’s article makes evident however, Amazon’s foray into the videogame market has so far been a colossal failure.

 Data-driven success may have worked when it comes to the business of selling products, but the act of creation is something which is quite different.
 A fact which Bezos and the rest of the ‘Amazon lifers’ seem not to have realised.
 To such data worshipping folks as they, the idea that artistic creation cannot be boiled down to hard numbers and formulas must seem laughably romantic.
 But, in their quest to crack the games market, the only statistic that matters is that, to date, the studio’s efforts have a failure rate of 100%.

 Beyond a few yet-to-be formally announced projects at the studio, all hopes currently rest on the shoulders of their troubled MMO New World.
 Is anybody truly excited about this game however?
 And more so, does anybody actually expect it to be good?
-(And Amazon don’t just want the game to be good, they want it to be an industry shaker).
+Amazon at least doesn’t just want the game to be good, they want it to be an industry shaker.

 Make no mistake, I want this game to be a huge success both in commercial and critical terms.
 AAA MMO’s are effectively a thing of the past it seems, so of course there is more riding on New World than Amazon Game Studios’ future alone.
 MMO’s are games about community though, and so far the marketing of this game seems focused on reassuring people that the studio is creating a rock-solid product.